michaelpaulkorthals/pyenv-virtualenv-windows/src/pyenv-virtualenv-windows/docs/README.md

   * tests\
     * Folder for scrips to automate testing the package (empty, not used).
   * README.md
     * Short instruction to install and use the plugin.
-This information must be the same - on PyPI and on GitHub.
+Published on GitHub.
+  * PYPI_README.md
+    * Tiny fragment of information on PyPI, just to direct the user to read README.md on GitHub or to download and study the Doxygen Industry Standard documentation.
   * LICENSE
     * Symlink to the license document in the plugin root folder.
   * pyproject.toml